jonkmatsumo/resume-customizer/README.md

 # Resume Customizer

 A **schema-first, CLI-driven, multi-step agent** that generates a **strictly formatted, one-page LaTeX resume** tailored to a specific job posting and company brand voice.

-This system is designed for **incremental development, determinism, and debuggability**—not free-form resume writing.

-## Architecture Overview

 The resume generation pipeline follows a deterministic, step-by-step process where each stage produces validated artifacts that feed into the next stage.
-The system emphasizes:

-- **Schema-First**: Every intermediate artifact conforms to JSON schemas and is validated
-- **CLI-Driven**: Each step runs independently from the command line with explicit inputs/outputs
-- **Deterministic**: Prefer explicit heuristics and deterministic logic over "the model will figure it out"
-- **Debuggable**: All intermediate artifacts are saved and can be inspected manually
+The system emphasizes **schema-first design** (every intermediate artifact conforms to JSON schemas), **CLI-driven workflows** (each step runs independently with explicit inputs/outputs), **deterministic logic** (explicit heuristics over "the model will figure it out"), and **debuggability** (all intermediate artifacts are saved and inspectable).

 ## Pipeline Flow